 427.2 Community Mental Health Regulation.
-Residential treatment facilities (RTFs) shall comply with the regulations in sections 427.2.1 through 427.2.4.
+Adult Residential Treatment Facilities (RTFs) shall be limited to adults and comply with the regulations in sections 427.2.1 through 427.2.4.

 Note: Other administrative and programmatic provisions may apply.
 See Department of Children and Family Services [DCFS] Rule 65E-4.016, Florida Administrative Code, and Chapter 394, Florida Statutes.